 Right here, we divide our group in two.
 While our colleagues are attending the Chappe Telegraph exhibition, we are going on a digestive and informative stroll through the city.

-Through a course of 20 lecterns called the painters' journey, we walk the old picturesque streets with the provincial cachet of Écouen.
+Through a course of 20 lecterns called the painters' journey, we walk through the picturesque old streets with the provincial character of Écouen.

 These streets bear names that are not very suggestive: Edouard Frère, Auguste Schenck, Emmanuel Duverger, Paul Lorillon or Théophile Hingre.
 These characters were however very famous painters or sculptors in the second half of the XNUMXth century.
 We have the pleasure de discover that over time some buildings are remained intact and are identical to the canvases depicted on the lecterns.
 One can also easily imagine the scenes of life of the time.
 Indeed, the specialty of these painters is what is called genre painting or the art of painting everyday life of yesteryear.

 Then comes the time to attend the Chappe Telegraph conference within the Office.
 This hour-long conference informs us that on July 12, 1793 takes place on the top of the hill of the village of Écouen the first official experiment of aerial optical transmission of a successful message.
 This operation is considered today as the birth certificate of telecommunications.
-Using written materials through the members of the Chappe Telegraph association, we learn how to decipher these coded messages.
+Using written materials through members of the Chappe Telegraph association, we learn how to decipher these coded messages.
 Impressive!

 Finally, we visit the Saint-Acceul Church.
-Our passionate guide tells us that the church was built from 1536 by Constable Anne de Montmorency (builder of the castle of Écouen) who wanted to make this imposing monument a symbol of the rank and power of the Montmorency.
+Our passionate guide tells us that the church was built from 1536 by the Constable Anne de Montmorency (builder of the castle of Écouen) who wanted to make this imposing monument a symbol of the rank and power of the Montmorency.